St. John the Baptist Roman Catholic Church, Manayunk: Early history of the Parish

 The prosperous mill town of Manayunk was the setting for a flood of Irish immigration in the early twentieth century.
 Lured by the promise of work and freedom in the dark days of the Irish Famine many moved to this location along the Schuylkill River and chose to make their home there.

 As the sixth oldest parish founded within the Philadelphia city limits, yet the first parish established outside of Center City, St. John the Baptist was the first location where Catholics who immigrated to the region in the mid-nineteenth century could worship.
 Jerome Keating was a wealthy mill owner who came to Manayunk with his wife Eulalia, and took up residence in what later became a convent on Cresson Street.
 The first Catholic Mass in the area was held in the winter of 1829-1830 in the Keatings’ home.
 Each week, the Keatings would invite a priest to visit and celebrate mass with local Catholics.
 Eulalia Keating was said to have held a weekly Sunday school for a dozen or so neighboring children.
 Eventually, when about 20 families or 100 people were celebrating mass at the Keatings’ home, Jerome Keating proposed founding a parish.
-To that end he made a gift of the ground bordering his home for the construction of a church and an adjoining cemetery.
+To that end he made a gift of the ground bordering his home for the construction of the church and an adjoining cemetery.
 The cornerstone for Saint John’s first Church was laid into place on May 10, 1830 at the site where the upper school stands today.
 The parish was officially established on April 4, 1831.